-Do you want to have your marriage in Iceland?
-What do you need to do before throwing a wedding in Iceland?
-Are you planning on an elopement wedding or searching for Icelandic wedding packages?
-Will COVID-19 influence your planning?
+Do you want to have your wedding in Iceland?
+What do you need to do before tying the knot in Iceland?
+Are you planning on a private elopement or searching for Icelandic wedding packages?
 Read on to find out all the information about why Iceland is the perfect country for a destination wedding.

 Landscapes out of this world, black sandy beaches, cute wooden churches, green fields next to towering volcanoes and glaciers, long summer nights, or dancing Northern Lights - Iceland truly sells itself as a fun, different place for a destination wedding.

-Not only that, but it's also a good location for a marriage proposal or a honeymoon.
-Many people choose to have their wedding ceremony in Iceland and then spend their honeymoon exploring the countryside.
+Not only is it perfect for the wedding itself, but it's also a memorable location for a proposal or your honeymoon.
+It is not uncommon for visitors to come to Iceland for their wedding ceremony and then spend their honeymoon exploring the countryside.